khitz456/InventoryManagementSystem/README.md

 How it was applied:

-- Although the main program stores them separately electronicsList, accessoriesList, each subclass Electronics, Accessories overrides methods from the parent c
+- Although the main program stores them separately electronicsList, accessoriesList, each subclass Electronics, Accessories overrides methods from the parent class

 For example, both may override: